 Student Support Services

-Student Support Services includes a team of learning specialists, school counselors, and a consulting neuropsychologist.
+Student Support Services (SSS) includes a team of learning specialists, school counselors, and a consulting neuropsychologist.
 This team works with families and faculty to monitor the development of academic, social, emotional, and behavioral skills that lead to effective learning for all students.

 MCDS recognizes that children have different learning styles and rates of growth and development.
 Student Support Services provides instruction to all students in areas such as literacy, learning and the brain, social thinking, communication skills, and strategies for organization and self-regulation.
 Student Support Services also provides reading, writing, and math specialists who assist in the classrooms.